Rules & Certification Frequently Asked Questions

 When do I report my CPE hours to the Board of Accountancy?

-How do I report my required CPE hours to the Board of Accountancy?
+How do I report my CPE hours to the Board of Accountancy?

-For those with an active certificate, the Minnesota Board of Accountancy requires that you fill out a form each year listing all CPE credits for the past three years (ending June 30), including ethics credits.
-You will report your CPE either by December 31 or July 31 of each year, depending on where you fall in the Board of Accountancy’s three-year certificate renewal cycle.
+For those with an active CPA certificate, the Minnesota Board of Accountancy requires that you fill out an online form each year listing all CPE credits for the past three years (ending June 30), including ethics credits.

 What documentation do I need to retain for CPE courses attended?

-If you attend a course from a sponsor on the Minnesota Board of Accountancy (BOA) approved list, you must retain the Certificate of Attendance.
-The BOA accepts the Minnesota Society of CPAs transcript as official documentation.
+If you attend a course from a sponsor on the Minnesota BOA-approved list, you must retain the Certificate of Attendance.
+The BOA accepts the MNCPA transcript as official documentation.

 Do I need to submit any documentation (i.e. transcripts, certificates of attendance, etc.) when I report my CPE?